Jacob-Tapper-Pitt/Lab-6/README.md

 # Lab-6
-The program takes in the user's name and age (possibly other information), then processes it into a sentence.
+The program takes in the users name and a number and will compute/print things related to them.